BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.2 (26), July 28, 2021

+* In the Export SSKR display, removed export individual shares views.
+Since the SSKR generated is ephemeral, it wasn't really useful to conditionally show each one.
+You can now only share or print all the generated shares at once.

 ### 1.2 (25), July 27, 2021

 This is a preview testing release of what will become version 1.2.
 It does not yet include the full set of planned features to be release with 1.2.